Home Maintenance Guide

-A qualified technician should be engaged to inspect the system and recharge it if necessary annually.
-Most systems require the power to be on for up to twenty four hours before using the system.
+1. A qualified technician should be engaged to inspect the system and recharge it if necessary annually.
+Most systems require the power to be on for up to twenty-four hours before using the system.
 A condensate drain line emerging from the ductwork above the furnace should be visually checked for leakage during the cooling season.

 NOTE: Be careful walking around.
 Don’t fall through or step on wires.
 Compressed insulation loses much of its insulating value.

-7.3 Fixtures: Toilets should be checked to ensure that they are properly secured to the floor.
-Listen for toilets which run continuously.
+3. Fixtures: Toilets should be checked to ensure that they are properly secured to the floor.
+Listen for toilets that run continuously.
 Grouting and caulking at all bathroom fixtures should be checked and renewed as necessary.
 Sump pumps should be tested.

-Walls, particularly in comers and areas of dead air (behind drapes for example), should be checked for evidence of condensation and mildew indicating high humidity levels within the house.
+2. Walls, particularly in comers and areas of dead air (behind drapes for example), should be checked for evidence of condensation and mildew indicating high humidity levels within the house.
 Water stains on interior finishes should be noted.
-If the source cannot be detected, they should be monitored.
+If the source cannot be detected, it should be monitored.

-Door frames should be inspected.
-Door frames which become out of square during a relatively short period (six months) may indicate structural problems.
+3. Door frames should be inspected.
+Door frames that become out of the square during a relatively short period (six months) may indicate structural problems.

-Condensation on windows indicates high humidity levels during winter months.
+4. Condensation on windows indicates high humidity levels during the winter months.
 This can sometimes lead to rot.

 Fireplaces and chimneys should be cleaned and inspected at least annually, depending upon usage.

-9.1 Carpenter Ants: Carpenter ants are the largest variety of common ants found in North America.
+1. Carpenter Ants: Carpenter ants are the largest variety of common ants found in North America.
 Carpenter ants do not eat wood; however, they do nest in it.
 They earned their name by building galleries in wood and by carefully finishing the surfaces of these galleries.
 When chewing their way through wood they leave small particles resembling saw dust which they push out of the colony.
-It is the presence of this saw dust which indicates a colony.
+It is the presence of this sawdust that indicates a colony.
 Carpenter ants tend to be most active in the spring and early summer.
 They are usually dormant during a portion of the winter.
-Outdoors, they feed on other insects and plant material while indoors they feed on household food.
+Outdoors, feed on other insects and plant material while indoors they feed on household food.

 Chemical control of carpenter ants should be undertaken by a qualified pest control company.
 Carpenter ants often nest inside walls, ceilings, outdoor siding, eaves, floors, window casings, etc. They prefer wet wood, and can often be found in rotting wood.

-9.2 Earwigs: Earwigs are one of the most common pests in homes and gardens.
+2. Earwigs: Earwigs are one of the most common pests in homes and gardens.
 They eat both plant and animal food.
-They often damage flowers, fruit and vegetables.
+They often damage flowers, fruit, and vegetables.

 Chemical treatment for the control of earwigs should be applied in June or early July.
-The treatment should be applied along building foundations, under porches and around fences, wood piles, garages and tree trunks.
+The treatment should be applied along with building foundations, under porches, and around fences, woodpiles, garages, and tree trunks.
 Chemical treatment is effective in the short term, however, it is not uncommon for a garden to be reinfested in as little as two weeks after treatment.
 Earwigs are nocturnal, searching for food at night and hiding during the day.